sharanvj/Youtube_Video_summarizer/README.md

 # Youtube_Video_summarizer
-Provided a YouTube link. utilizing Google API to obtain the transcript and using gemini-pro model to Summarize
+Provided a YouTube link, utilized Google API to obtain the transcript and used the gemini-pro model to Summarize